thebiparadox/shopping-cart/README.md

-# shopping-cart
-Created a shopping cart for Bad Website's bootcamp.
+Created a shopping cart for Bad Website's bootcamp using free Code Camp's Javascript and Data Structures curriculum.